GNOME

 gnome-tweaks, go to the Appearance section, and select your downloaded theme under “Icons.”

-4. Cursor Themes
+4. Cursor Themes:

 Cursor themes are installed the same way as icon themes.